amonks/installations-2015/sofar.md

 By using a 'tip-of-the-iceberg' approach, and giving people enough information so that they might explore the website on their own, the seminar adds to the mythology around sellf.org, making it seem perhaps larger.

+###### Public-Facing Statement

+The following text is appropriate for display in the gallery alongside the installation.

+For Sellers:

+> There's an enormous market for data about you—your location, your purchasing habits, your interests.
+Many of the websites and services you use, the stores you visit, and the devices you carry are constantly scrambling to collect this data and sell it to the highest bidder.
+>
+> But nobody has more access to valuable data about you than you do.
+>
+> With Sellf, you can create a data product far more valuable than what anyone else could collect.
+Companies like Facebook and Google put millions of dollars into correlating datasets together, but you can sell all of your data as a single package.
+Google and Facebook can't compete.

+For buyers:

+> Data mining allows us to advertise more cheaply and effectively than ever thought possible.
+Don't just target demographics, target conditions: `just stopped at atm`, `good mood`, `hungry`, `drunk`.
+>
+> By collecting all of a consumer's data from every source with consent, `sellf.org` offers a revolutionary data resolution, enabling you to sell many times more for every advertising dollar.

 ##### First Round

 I tried a trial round of this installation on March 2, 2015.